-Both care staff interviews and Falls Leads focus groups will be audio recorded and transcripts will be anonymised at the point of transcription, with each participant assigned a participant ID number.
-Transcription will be carried out by a University of Nottingham approved transcriber who has an appropriate Confidentiality agreement in place with the University of Nottingham.
+Both care staff interviews and the three focus groups will be audio recorded and transcripts will be anonymised at the point of transcription, with each participant assigned a participant ID number.
+Transcription will be carried out by a University of Nottingham approved transcriber who has an appropriate confidentiality agreement in place with the University of Nottingham.

-Care Home falls data
+Care home falls data

-Each month Care home managers from participating homes will be asked to send falls data to the central site research team.
+Each month care home managers from participating homes will be asked to send falls data to the central site research team.
 This will include number of falls and number of residents per month.
 All care home records will only be accessed by care home staff who would usually access that data as part of their job role and any identifying information redacted at the site before transferring to the University of Nottingham.
-Participating homes will also be asked to provide monthly falls data for the preceding 6 months prior to attending the ACTiON FALLS staff training.
+Participating homes will also be asked by the RA to provide monthly falls data for the preceding 6 months prior to attending the Action Falls staff training.